welliam/data-structures/README.md

 The queue is used when a first in, first out data structure is needed.
 This is useful for a variety of algorithms; for example, the shunting yard algorithm requires a queue for its output.

+## Deque

+The deque is like a queue but allows for operations on either side of the queue.
+The deque supports append, pop, and peek (which together act like a stack), and appendleft, popleft, and peekleft (which together also act like a stack, operating on the other side of the queue).
+Additionally, it supports a size operation.
+The deque is used in algorithms for job scheduling.